 Because Baptists have long honored the principles of soul competency and the priesthood of the believer, we can deeply appreciate the principle of self-determination.
 By including these principles among our theological convictions, we affirm the individual Christian’s ability to seek God’s will and to respond to the leadership of the Holy Spirit.

 Advance directives affirm interdependence in two ways.
-First, they communicate our desire to participate in crucial decisions, which impact not only our own lives but also those of our families, the health care team, and the larger community.
-Second, they acknowledge a responsibility to sometimes forego self-interest in an age of scare health care resources.
+First, they communicate our desire to participate in crucial decisions, which impact not only our own lives, but also those of our families, the health care team, and the larger community.
+Second, they acknowledge a responsibility to sometimes forego self-interest in an age of scarce healthcare resources.
 This second point is not a discounting of life’s value; rather, it is an affirmation of the lives of others when death is imminent.
 At its best, an advance directive can resemble Jesus’ request from the cross that his mother be taken care of and that God would forgive his persecutors.
 This kind of love transcends immediate self-interest to bless and redeem.

 Advance Directives and Christian Discipleship